-1 Determine the type of signaling used on the channel and the direction of signaling to be tested from the circuit records.

-2 Determine the required tests per Section 313-120-101 or the circuit records.
+- Determine the type of signaling used on the channel and the direction of signaling to be tested from the circuit records. - 2 Determine the required tests per Section 313-120-101 or the circuit records.

-3 Connect the test set(s) to the channel at the test access point.
+STEP PROCEDURE 3 Connect the test set(s) to the channel at the NI or equivalent test access point.
 4 Perform the required tests to verify that the requirements have been met per Section 313-120-101 or in accordance with the applicable practices.
 Any requirements that are not met must be corrected, and the applicable tests repeated.